 Upon reaching age 15, or anytime thereafter, you may apply for a Class C Instructional Permit (CP).
 The following information will help you prepare for your visit to a DDS Customer Service Center:

 - You will be required to present documents verifying your identity, U.S. citizenship or lawful presence, and Georgia residency as explained on Secure ID Documentation Requirements ;

 - You must present proof of your Social Security Number or your ineligibility to obtain a Social Security Number.
 See Secure ID Documentation Requirements for a list of acceptable documents;

-- If you are under age 18, you will be required to present proof of satisfaction of school attendance and conduct requirements as explained in this section;
+- If you are under age 18, you will be required to present proof of school enrollment as explained in this section;

 - If you are under age 18, a parent or legal guardian will have to sign the application, thereby giving their consent for you to obtain a permit.
 The individual who signs your application may, for any reason, revoke your permit until you reach the age of 18;